kengibson1111/go-stdlib/README.md

 (2) It uses a random number generator from crypto/rand to make sure 2 encryptions of the same message with the same hash algorithm are different.

 (3) it uses a hash algorithm.
 The samples use crypto/sha512.

+Samples:

 * encryptoeap - this shows how to use the public key of an rsa.PrivateKey in order to encrypt.
   A signature is not included.